R. Kelly sexual abuse cases: Post-verdict reaction

 United States District Judge Ann Donnelly ordered Kelly to be kept in custody at the Metropolitan Detention Center, Brooklyn to await sentencing.
-Kelly faced a sentencing range of 10 years to life in prison, and on June 29, 2022, was sentenced to spend 30 years behind bars.
+Kelly faced a sentencing range of 10 years to life in prison, and on June 29, 2022, aged 55, he was sentenced to spend 30 years behind bars.

 After the jury delivered their verdict, women's rights attorney Gloria Allred, who represented several victims, stated that Kelly was the worst sexual predator she had pursued in her 47-year career of practicing law.

 Writing for The New Yorker, longtime Kelly critic Jim DeRogatis asked, "How many more victims are there who we don't know about?
 This case involved twenty women and two men, but there are likely many more."
 DeRogatis noted that before the trial, prosecutors had told the judge they would call Susan E. Loggans, a Chicago attorney who had negotiated settlements on behalf of several accusers who testified in the criminal case, but she was never called to testify.

 On October 29, 2021, Kelly retained the services of Jennifer Bonjean, who has helped overturn rape convictions for Bill Cosby and a victim of Jon Burge.
 Kelly fired his other lawyers in January 2022.
-Kelly appealed the verdict for this case in April 2023.
+In April 2023, aged 56, Kelly appealed the verdict for this case.